-In my research I focus on jobs – the set of tasks amalgamated under an administrative job title – and job structures – the set of jobs bundled into organizational hierarchies, functions, and departments.
-I theorize and track empirically how jobs in complex organizations change over time and play a role in shaping opportunity.
+In my research I focus on jobs – the set of tasks assembled under an administrative job title – and job structures – the set of jobs assembled into organizational hierarchies, functions, and departments.
 Jobs are the fundamental building blocks of organizations, opportunities, and institutions.
 Jobs determine what work gets done and by whom.
 As such, jobs structure organizational action in a constant, ubiquitous manner and shape important outcomes for organizations and their members: productivity, learning, adaptation, innovation, social relations, satisfaction.
+My research theorizes and tracks empirically how these jobs and job structures change over time and play a role in shaping organizational opportunity.
 Building a stronger theoretical and empirical base of understanding about jobs and job structures also builds stronger organizational theory, practice, and policy and informs debate across arenas.
-For example, how are the building blocks of organizations themselves built?
+Some of the questions I adress are: how are the building blocks of organizations themselves built?
 What are the implications of a shifting job structure for organizations?
 How do events outside of organizations – the Great Recession, globalization, regulation, and new technologies – shape the internal world of work and why do these events have divergent effects across jobs and organizations?

 What's it like to work at struggling smartphone maker BlackBerry, one of Canada's big banks or scandal-ridden engineering firm SNC-Lavalin?

 ...
 McGill University associate professor Lisa Cohen said job review websites provide useful information to prospective employees, especially when it comes to salaries and corporate culture.

 The information is also potentially valuable for a company's human resources staff, she said.

 "This is a read on how well you're doing," said Cohen, who teaches organizational behaviour at McGill's Desautels Faculty of Management.